lukasaerik/solvent_exposure/README.md

 * It is not possible to change default settings
 * There are currently a limited number of calculations that can be run in GUI mode.
 I hope to make it more flexible as time allows, but running custom calculations for your own purposes is done more easily in python
-* Externally generated .exe files are sometimes flagged as a potential virus
+* Externally generated .exe files are sometimes flagged as a potential virus I will not be making a standalone app available until major changes to the GUI and underlying functions are finished.

 ## Running
 ```funcs.py``` contains all standard functions, and is called by ```app.py``` and ```solvent_exposure.ipynb``` for running in a GUI or notebook, respectively.
 These are now annotated rather verbosely, so read the docstrings for more clarification.